 Pool maintenance can be intimidating for new pool owners as well as pool veterans.
 But trust us, it doesn’t need to be complex.
 We’re here with an easy guide to start up pool chemicals to help you get started with a new pool or restart a pool after a closed season.

-Season after season, pool starter chemicals keep the water clean and safe for swimmers.
+Season after season, pool startup chemicals keep the water clean and safe for swimmers.
 Once you start the pool, you need to continue to monitor and maintain appropriate chemical levels as well.
 And you must repeat the startup chemical procedure after keeping the pool covered for a season.

 If you are new to the world of startup chemicals, you’ve just landed on the right page.
 We’ll demystify the pool startup process and introduce the chemicals and their required proportions in a pool.
 Let’s get started!

-What chemicals needed for pool start up?
+What chemicals are needed for pool start up?

 All swimming pool chemicals play a unique role in the pool start up process when opening your pool to ensure a chemical balance.
 Right from ensuring the right pH level to maintaining the calcium hardness, each requires a separate chemical.
-Let’s quickly explain each of the pool chemicals needed:

 This chemical acts as an active sanitizing agent.
 Without chlorine, your swimming pool is nothing but a pool of germ-filled water.
 Chlorine kills these germs and other microorganisms in the pool water.

 When added to a swimming pool, it produces a weak acid known as hypochlorous acid.
 This kills bacteria such as salmonella and E. coli, as well as germs that cause viruses such as diarrhea and swimmer’s ear.

 You can use chlorine in the following forms: